papandreou/impro/README.md

 Impro allows specifying the operations to apply to images and will select the correct conversion library to perform the job itself.

-Support for the following libraries is included:
+This library supports and is tested against node version **14** and above and includes support for the following image conversion tools:

 <!-- evaldown hide:true,console:true -->